-- We’re fully immersed in our new expat life, adapting to the culture.
-It takes a good six months to feel at home and comfortable—Culture Shock is a real and difficult phenomenon to navigate, but we get through and start to thrive.
+- We’re fully immersed in our new ex-pat life, adapting to the culture.
+It takes a good six months to feel at home and comfortable—Culture Shock is a natural and challenging phenomenon to navigate, but we get through and start to thrive.
 My boys are soon American in all but passport.

-- My health is improving and for the first time in years, I feel like a regular human being.
+- My health is improving, and I feel like a regular human being for the first time in years.

-- We travel California, and visit Europe and Hawaii.
+- We travel to California and visit Europe and Hawaii.
 My love for global travel is cemented and I want more of it.
 After years of being housebound, even worse than that, bathroom bound, this newfound freedom is intoxicating.

 - Volunteering for my son’s school and for various communities events.